boushsky/lab-getting-started-with-github-and-cloud9/README.md

 We're going to minimize problems by following a simple workflow.

 1. Create an empty repository on GitHub.
-2. Create a new Cloud9 workspace that is a clone of that GitHub respository.
+2. Create a new Cloud9 workspace that is a clone of that GitHub repository.
 3. Edit and save files on Cloud9.
 4. Update your Cloud9 repository and push to GitHub.